Cooper-Thomas1/OblivionaireOnline/phase2/phase-two-report-final.md

 - Designed to check for overlapping `src` and `dest` buffers, before calling `memcpy`.
 Prevents undefined behaviour for overlap in `memcpy` (e.g. partial copying)
 - Assumes `dest` and `src` are valid, non-NULL pointers
-- We originally implemented a `safe_strncpy(...)`, which would copy params as strings into the account struct fields, but this became deprecated when we realised that storing the NULL-terminator was not allowing us to store the full amount of memory for a field, as the account struct is not forgiving (i.e. not possible to) in allocating more space for the NULL-terminator.
+- We originally used a `safe_strncpy(...)` function to copy strings into the account struct fields.
+However, we ran into issues because storing a null terminator meant we couldn't use the full fixed-length field (e.g., 10 bytes for the birthdate).
+Since the struct fields don’t allow any extra space, we switched to using `memcpy()` without a null terminator to ensure the entire field could be used.

 ##### ACTUAL FUNCTIONS